vegetablesB/Bridge/README.md

 - [License](#license)

 ## Background
 For now, the bridge engineering project need to deal with lots of raw data.
-We choose to develop a windows software in order to show and process the raw data the bridge engineering project.<br>
+We choose to develop a windows software in order to show and process the raw data of the bridge engineering project.<br>
 In this project we finished the frame of the software which include input excel file, output excel file, search, show the raw data and some details.

 ## Precautions